-The Blake Project’s sole purpose is to help brands become transcendent brands.
-One of the ways we accomplish this is by sharing our expertise on brand management through our widely known blog, Branding Strategy Insider.
+The Blake Project’s sole purpose is to help our clients build and communicate brand value.
+One of the ways we accomplish this is by sharing our expertise on brand management through the leading resource on brand strategy and brand management, Branding Strategy Insider.
 Here we have answered hundreds of questions on brand management and have published thousands of thought pieces.

 Some of our most popular thinking is below.

 Nobel Prize winning research in neuroscience and behavioral economics proves that all humans are irrational, emotional creatures.
 Both marketers and consumers believe they are in control of their decisions, but research is increasingly proving that assertion wrong.
 There is something deeper going on at a subconscious emotional level.
 Marketers that understand this and that harness the power of emotions are today’s true brand builders and are uncovering new opportunities for growth faster than their competitors.

 Apple’s Emotional Right Space

 Let’s take a look at Apple, one of the most valuable and impactful companies in the last century.